wp-plugins/stock-ticker/readme.txt

 `EURGBP;Euro (€) ⇨ British Pound Sterling (£)`

+= How to get proper stock price from proper stock exchange? =

+Enter symbol in format `EXCHANGE:SYMBOL` like `LON:FFX`

 = How to add Stock Ticker to header theme file? =

 Add this to your template file (you also can add custom parameters for shortcode):